weecology/retriever/docs/rdataretriever.rst

   library(rdataretriever)
   use_RetrieverPath("/home/<system_name>/.local/bin/")

-The ``which`` command in the terminal finds the exact location of ``Retriever``, but the path required by the function is actually the directory which contains ``Retriever``.
-Therefore, the final folder from the path (*retriever* in this case) needs to be removed before using it.
+The ``which`` command in the terminal finds the location of ``retriever`` including the name of the program, but the path required by the function is the directory that contains ``retriever``.
+Therefore, the `retriever` needs to be removed from the path before using it.

 Ubuntu OS with Anaconda environment:
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When ``Retriever`` is installed in an virtual environment, the user can track its location only when that particular environment is activated.
+When ``retriever`` is installed in an virtual environment, the user can track its location only when that particular environment is activated.
 To illustrate, assume the virtual environment is *py27*:

 ::